-Within the UK, Statutory Instrument 2010 No. 2617 (The Ecodesign for Energy-Related Products Regulations 2010)18, provides the National Measurement and Regulatory Office (NMRO) with powers to enforce the ecodesign regulations.
+Within the UK, Statutory Instrument 2010 No. 2617 (The Ecodesign for Energy-Related Products Regulations 2010)19, provides the National Measurement and Regulatory Office (NMRO - now the Regulatory Directorate - "RD") with powers to enforce the ecodesign regulations.
 A key component of this is via the use of civil sanctions and cost recovery.
 Civil sanctions allow for discretionary, proportionate and cost effective courses of enforcement action to be taken.

-NMRO: Where an offence has been committed and after considering all of the evidence available and all of the actions of the economic operator concerned, NMRO will consider issuing some form of sanction as well as any other preventative or remedial action as deemed appropriate.
+Where an offence has been committed and after considering all of the evidence available and all of the actions of the economic operator concerned, NMRO (RD)will consider issuing some form of sanction as well as any other preventative or remedial action as deemed appropriate.
 They may require manufacturers to pay for the costs of testing if it is proven that their product does not comply with the Regulations.

-The NMRO's sanctioning regime is based on six principles, which are included in the Regulators Compliance Code19:
+The NMRO/RD's sanctioning regime is based on six principles, which are included in the Regulators Compliance Code20: